PyPiSan/KinAni/README.md

 # Kinani
-An Android app, you can watch Anime.
+An Android app where you can watch Anime.

 ![KinAni](https://github.com/PyPiSan/KinAni/assets/75712540/4a047124-e0d8-4a68-b293-806845e2e09e)

 # KinAni (Project-In-Progress)